Epimedium 'Flowers of Sulphur'

 Mastercard Visa Amex Paypal

-The foliage is topped with plenty of large, sulphur yellow flowers, with white spurs and bronzed sepals.
-They open early spring to summer.
+The foliage is topped with plenty of large, sulphur yellow flowers, with white spurs and bronzed sepals that open early spring to summer.

-Fertilise and mulch Epimediums in winter, they love the soil to be rich in composting leaves so don't hold back with dumping them on when they fall in autumn.
-They spread by underground rhizomes, at a moderate rate, it is no brute.
-Divide your Epimedium clumps every 3-5 years and don’t forget to protect new foliage from the threat of slugs and snails.
+Fertilise and mulch Epimediums in winter, they love the soil to be rich in composting leaves, so don't hold back when they fall in autumn.
+Divide every 3-5 years to increase clumps.
+It is a good idea to protect new foliage from slugs and snails, that is pretty much it.

 Epimediums are also known as Barrenwort, Bishop’s Hats and Horny Goat Weed.